Polynomial basins of infinity: Models of a polynomial branched cover

 Hence each vertical leaf has a limiting asymptotic argument, $\theta \in \R/2\pi \Z$, at infinity.
-Thus, once the embedding $e$ has been chosen, one may speak meaningfully of the {\em external ray of angle $\theta$} of a model surface $(X,\omega)$.
-These angles coincide with the $\theta$-coordinate of a suitable rectangular represenation $R$ as in \S\ref{local model uniformization}.
+Thus, once the embedding $e$ has been chosen, one may speak meaningfully of the {\em external ray of angle $\theta$} of a model surface $(X,\omega, C_X)$.
+These angles coincide with the $\theta$-coordinate of a suitable rectangular representation of $(X, \omega, C_X)$ as in \S\ref{local model uniformization}.